ZEALOT

 The Zealot is a versatile class that spends most of there time upfront in the enemies faces, usually alongside the Ogryn, if you have one.
-This build is made for the Thunder Hammer, and to deal a lot of single target damage with it.
-For everything else, the flamer comes in handy to deal with hordes, and light elites/monstrosities on fire to deal extra burn damage when you swap back to your hammer.
+This build is made for the Thunder Hammer, and it deals a lot of single target damage.
+The revolver plays an essential role to help deal pinpoint damage against elites and tough enemies that are out of range of your hammer.
 This build is best played with teammates nearby, while you deal with any elites/specialists that get too close, your team will help deal with hordes or ranged elites.
+Focus on the elite enemies, the one downside of this build is a lack of horde clearing capabilities.

 The Thunder Hammer is one of the hardest hitting single target weapons available in the Zealot’s arsenal.
 When activating its special mode, it will deal devastating damage to the target.